Wildfire Los Angeles

 Taking Action in Los Angeles

-MySafe:LA is working directly with residents to teach them about proper preparation for wildfires, and is also partnering with the Los Angeles City Fire Department and other agencies to create important readiness and evacuation training relative to wildfires.
-We’re focusing on three key components:
+MySafe:LA collaborates directly with residents to educate them on wildfire preparedness.
+Additionally, it partners with the Los Angeles City Fire Department and other agencies to develop critical training on readiness and evacuation for wildfires.
+Our efforts center on three main components:

 Community